 Janice van Reyk:

 You always miss the shot you don’t take.
-So, every time a board opportunity came my way, I made sure I put my best foot forward and gave it my best shot.
+So, whenever a board opportunity came my way, I made sure I put my best foot forward and gave it my best shot.
 And I will be honest with you to say that I’ve not been appointed to boards more often than I am, and that’s just the way it is.
 It is a bit of a numbers game.
 But I’ve always persisted.
-I always take every shot, and some fall in your way, some don’t, but you just get up the next day and you keep trying.
+I always take every shot, and some fall in your way, some don’t, but you just get up the next day, and you keep trying.
 And if you do that for sort of 20 years or whatever it is that I’ve been doing, then the consistency of that does pay rewards.

-I think perseverance is a very very common trait of successful board directors.
+I think perseverance is a very, very common trait of successful board directors.
 I think the other thing is just real clarity about what your value is at board level and which sort of organisations are going to value it.
-So, my advice is be clear on that.
+So, my advice is to be clear on that.
 That will make this process that much more focused, and you’re going to get a far greater return on the investment of your time if you’re chasing opportunities that you know you can be appointed to and that you want to be appointed to.